Scranton in Lackawanna County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.
 A significant historical date for this entry is September 4, 1844.

 Location.
 41° 24.237′ N, 75° 39.756′ W. Marker is in Scranton, Pennsylvania, in Lackawanna County.
-Marker can be reached from the intersection of Cedar Avenue and Mattes Avenue, on the right when traveling north.
+It can be reached from the intersection of Cedar Avenue and Mattes Avenue, on the right when traveling north.
 Located at the Scranton's Iron Furnace Park.
 Touch for map.
-Marker is in this post office area: Scranton PA 18505, United States of America.
+Marker is at or near this postal address: 159 Cedar Ave, Scranton PA 18505, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Settlement (here, next to this marker); Making Steel (a few steps from this marker); City of Scranton (a few steps from this marker); Rolling and Puddling (a few steps from this marker); Casting Iron (within shouting distance of this marker); Supplying the Blast (within shouting distance of this marker); Scranton Iron Furnaces (within shouting distance of this marker); The Blast Furnaces (about 300 feet away, measured in a direct line).
+At least 8 other markers are within walking distance of this marker: Settlement (here, next to this marker); Making Steel (a few steps from this marker); City of Scranton (a few steps from this marker); Scranton Iron Furnaces (a few steps from this marker); Rolling and Puddling (a few steps from this marker); Casting Iron (within shouting distance of this marker); Supplying the Blast (within shouting distance of this marker); a different marker also named Scranton Iron Furnaces (within shouting distance of this marker).
 Touch for a list and map of all markers in Scranton.

 More about this marker.
 On the left is "View of the Lackawanna Coal and Iron Company Furnaces" by George Clough, 1859.
 In the center, a photo from a coal mine shows a "Driver and Mule."
 On the right is a drawing from Harpers Weekly from February 22, 1873, captioned "Down among the coal miners - going down the slope."
 Also on the right is a photo of the blast furnaces when in operation.